 CocoCay has an enormous pool called Oasis Lagoon.
 The pool winds around with a number of coves and is one of the most popular spots for passengers to hang out.
-Surrounding the entire pool are thousands of loungers and umbrellas.
+Surrounding the entire pool are lots of loungers and umbrellas.

-If you know that you’ll want to be hanging out by the pool, then we suggest going earlier in the day or later in the afternoon.
+If you know that you’ll want to be hang out by the pool, then we suggest going earlier in the day or later in the afternoon.
 Despite so many chairs, the popularity of the pool means finding a couple of chairs together that aren’t taken can be more difficult during the peak of the day.
 (There are usually plenty of single chairs available.)

 Don’t Double-Pay Gratuities

 Gratuity is a part of life on a cruise ship.
 You’ll be charged a set daily amount per person, per day on the ship that goes to your room steward, dining staff, and others.

 But that’s not the only place where you will see gratuity charged.
 Anything service related — from getting a drink to a massage to eating at a specialty restaurant — will also have a gratuity added on automatically of 18%.

 So a $10 cocktail at the bar is actually charged $11.80 when you see the bill.
 Be careful as there is a line for additional gratuity on your receipt.
 If you’re feeling generous then by all means add on a little more, but it’s not required as you’ve already paid once.